Targeted Local Projections: Variance estimation

 \textbf{Constructing t-statistics.} For all estimators $\mu \in \{LP, VAR, SLP, TLP\}$, we construct t-statistics by centering around the bootstrap mean:

-Subtracting the bootstrap mean rather than the VAR-implied impulse response removes the bias introduced by VAR-based resampling under misspecification.
+Subtracting the bootstrap mean rather than the VAR-implied impulse response removes finite sample bias in the numerator of the t-statistics.

 \textbf{Symmetric confidence intervals.} The VAR bias under misspecification shifts the location of its confidence interval and leads to asymmetric t-statistic distributions.
 TLP inherits some of this asymmetry by construction.
 Additionally, the exponentiation in VAR exacerbates the issues.
-Symmetric confidence intervals \citep{hall1988symmetric} address this problem and exhibit faster convergence rates than their asymmetric counterparts.
+Symmetric confidence intervals \citep{hall1988symmetric} alleviate this problem and, as discussed in \cite{hall1988symmetric}, tend to exhibit faster convergence rates than their asymmetric counterparts.

 For any estimator $\mu \in \{LP, VAR, SLP, TLP\}$, we rank the bootstrap t-statistics by absolute value and take the $(1-\alpha)$-quantile of $|t^\mu_{h,b_1}|$ as the critical value $\hat{t}^\mu_{h,1-\alpha}$.
 The confidence interval is: